awsdocs/aws-java-developer-guide-v2/doc_source/ddb-en-client-adv-features-flatmap.md

                                 .getter(org.example.tests.model.inheritance.stat.Customer::getName)
                                 .setter(org.example.tests.model.inheritance.stat.Customer::setName))
                         // 1.
 Use the extend() method to collapse the parent attributes onto the child class.
-                        .extend(GENERIC_RECORD_SCHEMA)     // All the attributes of the GenericRecord schema are added to Customer
+                        .extend(GENERIC_RECORD_SCHEMA)     // All the attributes of the GenericRecord schema are added to Customer.
                         .build();
 ```

 The previous static schema example uses the following data classes\.
-Since the mapping is defined when you build the static table schema, the data classes require no annotations\.
+Because the mapping is defined when you build the static table schema, the data classes don't require annotations\.

 #### Data classes<a name="gunk"></a>